 “What happened Parm?!
 You looked absolutely terrified.“

 The question was met with a blank stare.
 Inside I was churning, and outside I was frozen.
 What had just happened?
-I wasn’t sure.
+I wasn’t so sure.

 This post is about fear, guilt, self-doubt and the emotions that pedal the wheels of self-limiting beliefs.